Canakinumab: History

 Canakinumab was being developed by Novartis for the treatment of rheumatoid arthritis, but this trial was completed in October 2009.
 Canakinumab is also in phase I clinical trials as a possible treatment for chronic obstructive pulmonary disease, gout, and coronary artery disease (the CANTOS trial).
 It is also in trials for schizophrenia.
 In gout, it may result in better outcomes than a low dose of a steroid, but costs five thousand times more.

+The U.S. Food and Drug Administration (FDA) approved canakinumab for CAPS in June 2009, followed by the European Medicines Agency (EMA) in October.

 In August 2017, the results of the CANTOS trial were announced at the European Society of Cardiology.
 Those treated in CANTOS had a 15% reduction in deaths from heart attacks, stroke and cardiovascular disease combined.
-However, there were serious side-effects and no statistically significant overall survival benefit.
-Although the CANTOS study says, "Overall, canakinumab was tolerated well with essentially identical discontinuation rates compared to placebo.
+However, CANTOS reported serious side-effects and no statistically significant overall survival benefit.

+Overall, canakinumab was tolerated well with essentially identical discontinuation rates compared to placebo.
 Mild neutropenia and thrombocytopenia were slightly more common in those treated with canakinumab.
 Rates of death due to infection or sepsis were low but more likely in the canakinumab group compared to placebo (incidence rate 0.31 vs. 0.18 per 100 person-years, P = 0.02).
 In terms of the types of infections that occurred during follow up, only pseudomembranous colitis was more common in the canakinumab group; no evidence of opportunistic infection was observed, data emphasizing that canakinumab is not a clinically immunosuppressive intervention.
-Further demonstrating this issue, random allocation to canakinumab as compared to placebo in CANTOS resulted in large and highly significant dose-dependent reductions in cancer fatality, incident lung cancer, and fatal lung cancer."
-Nonetheless, David Goff, director of the division of cardiovascular sciences at the National Heart, Lung and Blood Institute feels the "public health impact potential is really substantial," and estimates that in the United States 3 million people might benefit from canakinumab.
-Further analysis on data from the CANTOS trial also showed a significant reduction in lung cancer incidence and mortality in the canakinumab treated group compared to placebo.
+Further demonstrating this issue, random allocation to canakinumab as compared to placebo in CANTOS resulted in large and highly significant dose-dependent reductions in cancer fatality, incident lung cancer, and fatal lung cancer.